KaiserV2/pl-invertimage/README.md

 [![ci](https://github.com/FNNDSC/pl-invertimage/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-invertimage/actions/workflows/ci.yml)

-`pl-invertimage` is a [_ChRIS_](https://chrisproject.org/) _ds_ plugin which takes in ...  as input files and creates ... as output files.
+`pl-invertimage` is a [_ChRIS_](https://chrisproject.org/) _ds_ plugin which takes in images (including jpg and png type) as input files and inverts the intensity of each pixel as output files.

 ## Abstract

-...
+The `pl-invertimage` plugin will take in 2 Path variables: `inputdir` and `outputdir`.
+It will first scan all corresponding images according to the user's choice (jpg, png) under the `inputdir` directory and all its subdirectories (and subdirectories inside subdirectories).
+Afterwards, it will invert each pixel of the chosen image and store it into the `outputdir` directory.
+The plugin will create subdirectory folders if it does not exist in the `outputdir` directory.

+By default, it will only invert .jpg images.

 ## Installation